Ok, so this is a quick FAQ with the most asked questions about my haunt.

 - Make your trace by drawing on your house with your computer.

-- Save the image you create and put it in the background track of your video editing program.
+- Save the image you create as your trace.

 - Create image mattes, using the trace as reference, to mask out parts of your elements from showing where they should not show